OchoaLab/genio/README.md

 # genio

-The `genio` (GENetics I/O) package provides easy-to-use and efficient readers and writers for formats from statistical genetics research.
+The `genio` (GENetics I/O) package provides easy-to-use and efficient readers and writers for formats in genetics research.
 Currently targets plink and eigenstrat formats (more to come).
 Plink BED/BIM/FAM formats are fully supported.
 Lightning fast `read_bed` and `write_bed` (written in Rcpp) reads and writes genotypes between native R matrices and plink BED format.